daxitude/wp-abt/readme.txt

 This plugin allows you to easily A/B test content on your WordPress Pages (support for other post types may be on the way).
 Create an experiment, define a goal, add variations, hit the start button!

+This plugin is still under development.
+However, you are, of course, free to use and modify it as you please.

 == Installation ==

 See [Installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).